-All research conducted within and outside the University by students at Regent's University London must be approved by the Research Ethics Review Panel prior to its commencement.
+All research conducted within and outside the University by students at Regent's University London.
+Students will be required to submit an ethics application form which must be approved by the Research Ethics Review Panel prior to its commencement.
 This will include, but is not limited to, all research involving human or other living participants, and all experiments, investigations and procedures involving human or other living participants, or data relating to such living entities.